JavaScript Data GridGrid Layout

 Min Height with Auto Height

 When using Auto Height, there is a minimum of 150px set to the grid rows section.
 This is to avoid an empty grid which would look weird.
-In particular, this allows room to show the 'no rows' message when no rows are in the grid, otherwise this message would be overlaying on top of the header.
 To remove this minimum height, add the following CSS:

 .ag-center-cols-viewport {